Timeline of association football: 1890s

 The Federación de Fútbol de Chile, the Belgian Football Association and the Gibraltar Football Association are founded.
 Clube de Regatas do Flamengo is founded.
 Sunderland A.F.C. wins the Football World Championship against Heart of Midlothian F.C., 5–3 in Edinburgh.
+West Ham United F.C. were founded as Thames Ironworks F.C. before changing the names due to reformation of the club in 1900.